jimdigriz/gaele/README.md

 [Let's Encrypt](https://letsencrypt.org/) Client for [Google Cloud Load Balancer](https://cloud.google.com/load-balancing/).

 [Google Cloud Platform](https://cloud.google.com/) does not support automatic provisioning and renewal of SSL certificates for their [Load Balancer](https://cloud.google.com/load-balancing/).
-This project solves the problem by handling off the requests to your GCE instances for `/.well-known/acme-challenge` and proxying them to a Google App Engine service.
+This project solves the problem by handling off the [Let's Encrypt](https://letsencrypt.org/) requests to from your GCE instances by proxying them to a Google App Engine service.

-This makes for a simple, fire-and-forget and cost effective deployment compared to the other convoluted solutions worked out by others.
+This makes for a simple, fire-and-forget and cost effective solution when compared to other existing documented approaches described by the community.

 ## Issues